xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 well as in-band data interfaces.
 When a device first boots, the IOS-XR ZTP process beging on the management interface of the device and if no response is received, or the the interface is not active, the ZTP process will begin the process on data ports.
-IOS-XR can be part of an ecosystem of automated device and service provisioning via Cisco NSO.
+IOS-XR can be part of an ecosystem of automated device and service provisioning via Crosswork Network Controller and Cisco NSO.

 ![](http://xrdocs.io/design/images/asn-metro/ztp-metro-fabric.png)